IgorLeanca/codexIsoTls/README.md

 The ISO 8583 message is defined in `src/main/java/com/example/iso8583/Iso8583Sender.java` as the `HEX_MESSAGE` constant.
 Edit the constant to match the hexadecimal payload that should be transmitted.

+If the remote endpoint only supports particular TLS protocol versions, adjust the `ENABLED_PROTOCOLS` constant in the same file (for example, set it to `{"TLSv1.2"}`) to avoid the server closing the connection during the handshake.
+Leaving the array empty retains the JVM defaults.

 After adjusting the constant if necessary, run the program either from the packaged JAR:

 ```